-Additional financial information regarding the Company is provided in the Company's "2017 Management's Discussion and Analysis" and "Consolidated Financial Statements" for the year ended December 31, 2017.
-Additional information, including Directors' and Officers' remuneration and indebtedness, principal holders of the Company's securities, options to purchase securities and interests of insiders in material transactions where applicable, and securities authorized for issuance under equity compensation plans, is contained in the Information Circular for the Annual General Meeting of the Company held on April 26, 2017 and in the Information Circular for the Annual General Meeting of the Company to be held on April 25, 2018.
+Additional financial information regarding the Company is provided in the Company's "2018 Management's Discussion and Analysis" and "Consolidated Financial Statements" for the year ended December 31, 2018.
+Additional information, including Directors' and Officers' remuneration and indebtedness, principal holders of the Company's securities, options to purchase securities and interests of insiders in material transactions where applicable, and securities authorized for issuance under equity compensation plans, is contained in the Information Circular for the Annual General Meeting of the Company to be held on May 1, 2019.